Subhash01777/html-resume/README.md

 # html-resume
 This is a basic website on my resume using basics of HTML.
+Capstone Project - 1